 The disadvantages of nicotine patches are that they are relatively expensive; they can irritate the skin on which they are placed; they cause you to have weird dreams and not sleep very well if you wear them after you go to bed; if you don't wear them after you go to bed it can be a bit rough in the morning before you get a patch on and it starts working; and, if you are dumb and you smoke while you are wearing a patch or shortly after removing one, you could suffer symptoms of nicotine overdose, such as death.

 Some facts about the patch:

-Each day, a new patch (it looks like a big bandage) is applied to a different area of dry, clean, non-hairy skin and left on the body for the amount of time recommended in the product's labeling.
+Each day, a new patch (it looks like a big bandage) is applied to a different area of dry, clean, non-hairy skin and left on the body for the amount of time recommended in the product's labelling.
 A patch should not be used for more than 24 hours.

 An alternate skin site must be used the next day, and skin sites should not be re-used for at least a week.

 When a patch is first applied to the skin, people commonly experience a mild itching, burning, or tingling at the site of the patch.
 These symptoms usually disappear within an hour.

 After removing the patch, the skin site might stay red for up to a day.
 If your skin develops a rash or becomes swollen or very red, your doctor should be consulted.

 Using the nicotine patch allows the tobacco user to overcome their behavioural and psychological habits without having to experience the complications of nicotine withdrawal at the same time.
 They should be used in conjunction with behavioural and psychological strategies to reduce or quit your tobacco use.

 The nicotine patch is not a good choice for those people with skin problems or allergies to adhesive tape.